BP Exploration Co (Libya) Ltd v Hunt (No 2): Court of Appeal

-The Court of Appeal upheld the decision of Goff J. Lawton LJ said that judges under the Act have complete discretion to award what they think is fair, and found he got 'no help from the use of words which are not in the statute', such as "unjust enrichment".
+The Court of Appeal upheld the decision of Robert Goff J. Lawton LJ said that judges under the Act have complete discretion to award what they think is fair, and found he got 'no help from the use of words which are not in the statute', such as "unjust enrichment".

 House of Lords

 A more limited appeal on the wording of section 2(3) was dismissed.